-For a couple of years now the Ayrshire and Glasgow areas have had a brand new source of job postings and opportunities, that source is Gie’s a Job; a facebook page created and operated by Michelle Murphy.
+For a couple of years now the Ayrshire and Glasgow areas have had a brand new source of job postings and opportunities, that source is Gie’s a Job; a Facebook group created and operated by Michelle Murphy.
 So I had a chance to speak to Michelle and find out more about the page and her reasons for starting it.

-Currently the page has 37,337 active members so it’s clear that it’s a runaway success, and I can personally attest to the fact that many people prefer it over traditional job searching sites and Jobcentre advisers are now even referring their clients to the page.
+Currently the group has 49,848 members so it’s clear that it’s a runaway success, and I can personally attest to the fact that many people prefer it over traditional job searching sites and Jobcentre advisers are now even referring their clients to the page.

 Why did you start the page?

 I’ve always been a bit if a serial job hunter and have had a job since I was 15.
 I always used to see jobs that I knew my friends would be interested in and let them know.
 2 of my friends then got jobs that I had recommended.
 I came up with the idea for the page after seeing loads of ads and posts in Facebook on different pages, I thought it would be a good idea to have one page where employers and job hunters could post or look and see all the local jobs.
 As soon as I started the page I was lucky to have my friend Gillian who works in HR, come on board.
 She has been an absolute gem and helps with any legal issues and any problems with pay and terms and conditions.
 I was getting sick of seeing all the get rich quick job schemes with start up fees all over Facebook.
 When I started the page one of the rules is no pyramid selling schemes or start up fee jobs, I believe anyone should be able to apply for a job without being out of pocket.
 If an opportunity is so good it should sell itself.

 Tell me a little about yourself and your life?